跳到主要內容區塊

 一週海流概述圖

-Over the next few days, after the Kuroshio Current passes near the coast of Fukushima, Japan, it will continue its northeastward movement, entering the waters off eastern Honshu, Japan, at 36.8 ˚N latitude and 145.0 degrees east longitude.
-The current will reach a maximum velocity of approximately 2.3 m/s in this area, flowing generally east-southeastward.
-It will then join the Kuroshio Extension Current, where it reaches a maximum velocity of approximately 2.4 m/s, flowing east-northeastward to merge with the North Pacific Current.
-Along the Fukushima coast, the current will slowly move northward, influenced by the north-south tidal movement and the Kuroshio Current.
+Over the next few days, after the Kuroshio Current passes near the coast of Fukushima, Japan, it will continue to move northeastward and split into two branches, entering the waters east of Honshu, Japan, at 30.4°N and 35.8°N respectively.
+The maximum current speed in this area is approximately 1.6 m/s, and the current flows generally eastward, joining the extended Kuroshio Current, where the maximum current speed is approximately 1.7 m/s.
+The current then flows southeast and merges into the North Pacific Current.
+Along the Fukushima coast, it will move slowly northward, largely influenced by the north-south tidal movement and the Kuroshio Current.

 一週擴散概述圖